sybrew/the-seo-framework/readme.txt

 **Changed:**
 	/
 	* TODO
-	* TODO The SEO Settings page is now a submenu page, name "SEO Settings".
+	* The SEO Settings page is now a submenu page, name "SEO Settings".
 This change is only visible when another submenu is added.
 **Updated:**
 	/
 	* TODO
 	* TODO POT translation file.
+	* TODO The settings metaboxes order has been reset.
+This ensures that the General Settings are shown first after updating.
+(Unless you've filtered it?
+TODO confirm)
 **Fixed:**
 	/
 	* TODO